Holiday weekend – a weight loss challenge.

 - Allow yourself small splurges.
 Small limited size portion of desserts and other cravings can scratch the craving itch without busting the calorie bank.
 It is hard to plan cravings, but you know what you like, so keep a small amount of the thing you love locked away for a rainy day.
 If you are out and need a dessert, share it to avoid eating it all or leave portions on the table.
 This suggestion will help you avoid regret when you step back on the scale.

 - Take care of yourself.
 Sleep and rest are a vital part of your recuperation from stress.
 Rushing around and working during the week and wear down your mind and body.
 Although you cannot catch up on sleep during the weekends, you certainly do not need to compound the problem by getting even less sleep.
 Allow yourself enough time for a good night’s sleep.

-- Don’t skip you weigh-in.
+- Don’t skip your weigh-in.
 Your scale is your accountability partner.
-You cannot know how you are doing without stepping on it, so avoid going long periods without weighing yourself.
+You cannot know how you are doing without stepping on it, so avoid going for long periods without weighing yourself.
 Step on the scale and get a good dose of reality.

 - Don’t skip exercise.
 I would say that weekends are the perfect time to get more exercise.
 Exercise is a great stress reliever.
 Stick to your routine and add a little family time outdoors exercising.

 - Skip the alcohol.
 Alcohol in moderation is ok, but alcohol is also a source of empty calories.
 If you are having trouble losing or keeping weight off, the last thing you need is empty calories.

 - If you are hungry, eat!
 Skipping or delaying meals will not help with long-term weight loss.